pazi88/Speeduino-M5x-PCBs/m52tu-m54_PnP/README.md

 original board in ms42/ms43 ecu case.
 Just open the 4 bolts in the ecu case, remove original board and replace with this.
 Last step is to carve some openings for the extra connectors and the ecu can be plugged into car.

+If you are looking for readymade ECU, this board can be directly purchased from: https://diy-efi.co.uk/product/core4-bmw-m52tu-m54-pnp?

+> [!NOTE]
-NOTE!
-DBW is not supported, so in M54 engine (ms43), you need to change to cable driven throttle body in order to use this.
+> DBW is not supported, so in M54 engine (ms43), you need to change to cable driven throttle body in order to use this.
-M52TU (ms42) has cable driven throttle as backup, so no changes needed in those to use this speeduino board.
+> M52TU (ms42) has cable driven throttle as backup, so no changes needed in those to use this speeduino board.
 See "Replacing original DBW throttle body" -chapter

+> [!NOTE]
-NOTE 2!
-OBD2 system is not supported in these boards, so if your country requires the car to pass OBD2 tests in MOT check, this board can't be used.
+> OBD2 system is not supported in these boards, so if your country requires the car to pass OBD2 tests in MOT check, this board can't be used.

 ![alt text](https://github.com/pazi88/Speeduino-M5x-PCBs/blob/master/m52tu-m54_PnP/Pics/withcase.jpg?raw=true)